-There is a specific kind of mental activity that happens in quiet moments – lying awake at 2am, sitting in traffic, watching a conversation end badly – where the mind reaches back and begins its audit.
+There is a specific kind of mental activity that happens in quiet moments, lying awake at 2 am, sitting in traffic, watching a conversation end badly, where the mind reaches back and begins its audit.
 Why did I say that?
 Why didn’t I speak up when it mattered?
 Why did I walk away from that relationship, take that job, stay in that city, trust that person?
 The mind runs the ledger in both directions: actions committed that should never have happened, and actions left undone that should have.
-This is not ordinary reflection.
-It has a particular texture – a heaviness, a circling quality – that ordinary thinking does not have.
+This has a particular texture, a heaviness, a circling quality that ordinary thinking does not have.

-The Sanskrit term for this dual torment is kṛta-akṛta: what was done that should not have been, and what was left undone that should have been.
-Both sides press equally.
-The person who acted wrongly and the person who failed to act at all arrive at the same internal courtroom.
-And the verdict the mind issues in that courtroom is not merely “I made a mistake.”
-It is something more total: “I am someone who does this.
-This is who I am.”
+What was done that should not have been, and what was left undone that should have been.
+Both sides press equally; the person who acted wrongly and the person who failed to act at all arrive at the same internal courtroom.

-That leap – from “I did this” to “this is what I am” – is where the weight originates.
-A specific action in a specific moment becomes a piece of permanent evidence about the nature of the person who performed it.
+That leap, from “I did this” to “this is what I am”, is where the weight originates.
+A specific action in a specific moment becomes permanent evidence about the nature of the person who performed it.
 The memory doesn’t stay as a memory.
 It converts into an identity claim.
 And once it does, every subsequent similar action confirms the verdict, and every good action feels insufficient to overturn it.

-This is not a personal weakness.
 The mechanism runs in virtually every adult mind.
 The older a person gets, the longer the ledger becomes, and the heavier it sits.
 The self-indictment can span decades.
-A conversation from fifteen years ago, a choice made under pressure in your twenties, a moment of cowardice or cruelty that no one else remembers – these remain vivid and active, generating shame as readily as the day they occurred.
+A conversation from fifteen years ago, a choice made under pressure in your twenties, a moment of cowardice or cruelty that no one else remembers, these remain vivid and active, generating shame as readily as the day they occurred.
 The past, in this mode, does not recede.
 It accumulates.

 The Root of the Burden: An Error in Identity